nishantjr/dafny-semantics/report/report.md

 The \K Framework is a tool for creating executable semantics for programming languages, and, from these semantic specifications, generating a variety of formal analysis tools. \K generates a parser, interpreter, and deductive verifier automatically from a given definition.
 It provides facilities for both concrete and symbolic execution, and debugging tools for validating a definition.
 Generating these tools from the same ultimate source provides a sense of confidence in their consistency and avoids unnecessary duplicate work.
 Rewrite rules provide an intuitive and highly expressive language for defining specifications, allowing people without formal logic training to create and verify specifications.
-[Cite KEVM Paper & K Website as sources]
+As a testimony to the readability of \K specifications, the KEVM semantics, a formalization of the Ethereum Virtual Machine is slated to replace the reference documentation for that virtual machine
+\todo{is this public?}, while forming the basis for commercial auditing and verification efforts.
+Further, \todo{Citations} complete K semantics exist for languages such as C
+\todo{98?}~\cite{ellison2012executable}~\cite{hathhorn-ellison-rosu-2015-pldi},
+Java\~\cite{bogdanas-rosu-2015-popl} and
+JavaScript\~\cite{park-stefanescu-rosu-2015-pldi}, witness to the scalability of the \K framework to large semantics.
+The semantics of C++, x86-64 and LLVM are also in the works \todo{is LLVM complete?}.

 ![The  \K approach as described in ~\cite{stefanescu-park-yuwen-li-rosu-2016-oopsla}](k-overview.png)

-K semantics have been created even for languages as large as C, C~\cite{ellison2012executable}~\cite{hathhorn-ellison-rosu-2015-pldi}, Java~\cite{bogdanas-rosu-2015-popl} and JavaScript~\cite{park-stefanescu-rosu-2015-pldi}, among others.
-[TODO: Maybe mention new languages like KEVM itself]

 ## Motivation

--   Motivation (Why reimplement dafny in K)
-    -   Semantics-first approach
-    -   Avoids translation to Boogie
-    -   Towards a language-agnostic framework for verification via
-        > invariants
-    -   Xxx something about how rewriting is easy to understand??
+The \K approach is a semantics-first one.
+We prescribe to the notion that once a formal semantics of a language is defined, little extra effort should be expended to derive the tools mentioned above.
+Since all these tools are derived from the same semantics, confidence in the correctness of one tool transfers to the others.
+For example, the \K C semantics has been tested against GCC's test suites giving a certain confedence in the correctness of the dedective verifier.
+We often don't have this confidence when using other verifiers, such as VCC
+\todo{Examples, citations}.
+The JavaScript revealed bugs and divergent behaviour in all major JavaScript engines.

+This project aims to be a first step towards adding language-agnostic static checking of invariants and specifiations to \K's repertoire.
+Currently, while
+\K does provide a deductive program verifier, it requires the user to have a non-trivial understanding of both \K and the implementation details of the language.
+While this in itself is useful (and has commercial value), it sets a high bar for writing verified software.
+Dafny provides an easy-to-use, modular and scalable approach to verified software development.
+It does this through provding a mechanism for specifying invariants, pre-conditions, and post-conditions via a syntax built in to the language.
+Static verification of these invariants, is however, non-trivial.
+Dafny implements this via translation of each program into another language, Boogie, built specifically for verification.
+Execution of Dafny programs is handled by a completely different code path, allowing for divergence between the two.
+We believe that small (and natural) extensions to the \K framework would allow languages developers to implement similar features in other languages, all the while using the same implementation for both verification and execution.
+With that goal in mind, this project implements a verification specific semantics for Dafny: it can take a program written in (a subset of) Dafny, and check partial correctness.

 ## Implementation

 ### What subset of Dafny do we implement

 ### Explain a K definition, a few of the rules (main, if, while, assert, #abstract, assume)

-TODO: Steal from section 3 from KEVM paper

 The main components of a \K definition are: